 The College of Chemistry — Changing Our World for the Better

 The College of Chemistry catapulted UC Berkeley to scientific preeminence in the early twentieth century, and it remains a transformative force to this day.
-The groundbreaking work of Professor Jennifer Doudna, this year’s Nobel Laureate in Chemistry, attests to the College’s continued excellence and influence.
+The groundbreaking work of Professor Jennifer Doudna, the 2020 Nobel Laureate in Chemistry, attests to the College’s continued excellence and influence.
 Moreover, US News & World Report has repeatedly recognized the College’s accomplishments, most recently awarding the College of Chemistry the #1 position in the ranking of best global universities for chemistry in 2021.